-achieve 75% on each final exam, AND
+- achieve 75% on each final exam, AND

-- achieve an overall grade of 75% on coursework comprised of midterms, final exams, quizzes, and assignments, AND - submit all quizzes and assignments, AND - complete all second-year clinic hours, AND - complete all second-year clinic objectives.
+- achieve an overall grade of 75% on coursework comprised of midterms, final exams, quizzes, and assignments, AND

+- submit all quizzes and assignments, AND

+- complete all second-year clinic hours, AND

+- complete all second-year clinic objectives.

-A detailed Breakdown of Marks will be available at the beginning of each year in the General section on Moodle.
+A detailed Breakdown of Marks for each course is available in the General section on Moodle.

-Anatomy & Physiology grades
+Anatomy & physiology grades

 The Anatomy and Physiology (A&P) section of our program is delivered and graded separately from the rest of the first and second year.
 The material is presented over the two years of the program and consists of online resources, assignments, quizzes, and a final written exam.
+The final exam is completed on campus.